Form and position tolerances in precision components

 Pass/fail analysis

 WLIs deliver fast, objective and easy-to-use pass/fail feedback from areal 3D data.
-Sub-nanometer Z and recipe-driven workflows support inline SPC.
+Sub-nanometer Z resolution and recipe-driven workflows support inline SPC.

 "Try before buy" offer